-Not only are there severe sanding marks in the paint, but the parking sensor trim is burned and stained from the technician at the factory compounding the area without finishing his polish job (BEFORE)
+Not only are there severe sanding marks in the paint, but the parking sensor trim is burned and stained from the technician at the factory compounding the area without finishing his polish job.
+Before and after:

-The "Ferrari" emblem is removed from the rear deck lid to properly polish the area.
+The “Ferrari” emblem is removed from the rear deck lid to properly polish the area.
 New hardware is purchased and used to reattach it.
-(BEFORE)
+Before and after:

 The paint actually had black dots of overspray from paint in the engine bay!